jenkhaz/Hackathon/README.md

 # EECE 490 Hackathon
 # Personality Traits and Smoking Behavior Analysis

 This repository explores the relationship between personality traits, sociodemographic factors, lifestyle variables, and smoking behaviors in a dataset of approximately 200 participants.
-The primary focus is on predicting outcomes such as the number of cigarettes smoked per day (CigsPerDay), time to first cigarette (TimeToFirstCig), and related patterns.
+The primary focus is on predicting outcomes such as the number of cigarettes smoked per day (CigsPerDay), time to first cigarette (TimeToFirstCig), and social media hours (SocialMediaHours).

 ## Project Overview